ministryofjustice/template-documentation-site/README.md

 You can ignore any messages like this that you see.
 It's a deprecation warning because a gem has not been updated wrt. the (currently) latest version of ruby.

-## Gemfile & Gemfile.lock

-Do not edit these files.
-If they don't match the contents of the `ministryofjustice/cloud-platform-tech-docs-publisher:1.1` docker image, you will get unexpected results/errors.

 [gov.uk tech-docs-template]: https://tdt-documentation.london.cloudapps.digital/